Avatar

 }

-Second one is one-line less.
-It is just if with simple condition, because condition is permitted to be:
+Second one is one line shorter.
+It is just an if statement with simple condition which is permitted to be:

 declaration of a single non-array variable with a brace-or-equals initializer

-So techically, there is implicit condition.
-But it is not initializer with coniditonal!
-And you can use it in previous versions of C++.
+Techically, there is an implicit condition.
+But it is not an initializer with a coniditonal!
+You can use guard clause in previous versions of C++.

 Initializer with condition

-If you want use C++17’s if statement with initializer, you should provide explicit condition:
+For C++17 if statement with initializer, you must provide explicit condition:

 if (int32 RandomNumber = FMath::RandRange(0, 100); RandomNumber < MinimalChance)